 Live Action TV

-Protagonist Will Graham from Hannibal has trouble forming connections with humans because of this empathy disorder, but he genuinely cares for his six dogs and is seen relaxing and smiling around them.
+- Protagonist Will Graham from Hannibal has trouble forming connections with humans because of this empathy disorder, but he genuinely cares for his six dogs and is seen relaxing and smiling around them.
 He also finds a kindred spirit in season 2 in Peter Bernardone, a mentally disabled man who's a Friend to All Living Things.

-Many autistic people understand and get along with animals almost uncannily well, but have a great deal of difficulty with human interactions.
+- Many autistic people understand and get along with animals almost uncannily well, but have a great deal of difficulty with human interactions.
 Temple Grandin has made a career out of this.
 Hence, fictional Christopher Boone of Mark Haddon's novel The Curious Incident of the Dog in the Night-Time.